GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0013_submission-metadata-validation.md

 If validation fails, update the metadata in the FAIR Data Point and save again.
 Repeat the correction cycle until the SHACL validation passes.

-Once the record passes validation, complete the local review or approval step and retain or publish the valid metadata according to node practice.
+When validation succeeds, the data can be harvested.
 Record the outcome in the local log or audit trail if applicable.

 ### 9. References